project-gemmi/gemmi/docs/mol.rst

     ATOM   1033 N N   A ARG B 2  73  A -4.657  24.646  -55.236 0.11 20.46 ?
 77   ARG H N   1
     ATOM   1034 N N   B ARG B 2  73  A -4.641  24.646  -55.195 0.82 22.07 ?
 77   ARG H N   1
      |       |  | |   |  |  | |   |  |    |       |       |     |    |    |  |    |  | |   |
-     1       2 14 N   4  N  N N   N  8    9       10      11    12   13   15 7    5  6 3   N
+     1       2 14 x   4  x  x x   x  8    9       10      11    12   13   15 7    5  6 3   x
      |       |  | |   |  label_comp_id    Cartn_x |       |     |    B_iso_or_equiv  | auth_atom_id
      |       id | |   label_alt_id|  pdbx_PDB_ins_code    |     occupancy |  |    |  auth_asym_id
      group_PDB  | label_atom_id   label_seq_id    |       Cartn_z         |  |    auth_comp_id
                 type_symbol | label_entity_id     Cartn_y                 |  auth_seq_id   pdbx_PDB_model_num
                             label_asym_id                                 pdbx_formal_charge

-``N`` marks columns not present in the PDB file.
+``x`` marks columns not present in the PDB file.
-Numbers in column 2 differ because in the PDB file the TER record (that mark end of a polymer) is also assigned a number.
+The numbers in column 2 differ because in the PDB file the TER record (that marks the end of a polymer) is also assigned a number.

 ``auth_seq_id`` used to be the full author's sequence ID, but currently in the wwPDB entries it is only the sequence number;